niklastoe/PySamplingQuality/README.md

 It is possible, to split trajectories into smaller pieces to fit into the memory of the computation node.

 A tutorial and description is provided as a JuPyteR notebook __PySamplingQuality\_Tutorial.ipynb__.
 The tutorial contains the general syntax in two representations, and all necessary parameter descriptions.
 The corresponding files (configurations, results and plots) are located in __Tutorial/__.

-Needed fix: Generate_EventCurves() does currently not support ROW_TrajNrList